|Found by||Will Robinson|

 I have personally taken photographs of footprints in the ground only to discover that the photograph shows almost no details compared to what I saw in person.
 So, when I saw the detail in Will’s photographs, I was excited and wanted to visit the location.
 Upon speaking to Will, I was even more excited to find that the impressions had an approximate depth of 0.25 to 0.5 inches: in other words, fully castable.

 The context of the footprint find was promising, too.
 The surrounding forest is either private property, or a designated nature preserve.
 It is only a mile or two to Gordon Creek, where I investigated an excellent sighting in July of 2008.
-It is also near to one of my Sandy River study sights, the Sandy River Project Site #2.
+It is also near to one of my Sandy River research areas.

 As if that weren’t enough, last spring there was an interesting rock-throwing event that occurred less than 150 yards from where the footprint was found.
 Will’s fishing buddy was fishing at the nearby river beach with a few friends when out of the corner of his eye he spied a rock about the size of a man’s head come plummeting down.
 He turned in time to see the rock splash into the water a short distance from him.
 Based on the angle from which it came in, and not even consideringsasquatches to be real animals or even a possible source for this projectile, he and his friends judged that the most likely explanation for this unsettling event would be that somebody was dropping rocks out of airplanes.
 Right, that’s the most likely explanation.
 The lengths that folks will go to in order to not believe in bigfoots!